Poornima G

 - Storage used vs. remaining.

-How Did Your Salesforce Storage Limit Exceed?
+Common Reasons Your Salesforce File Storage Limit Exceeded

 Key Salesforce File Storage Challenges

-Are you experiencing any of the above storage issues?
 Do you feel that unmanaged file growth & rapid storage consumption in your Salesforce org might be a challenge in running a smooth business?
 Before we talk about how this can be avoided, let’s have a look at some familiar consequences when a Salesforce customer runs out of file storage.

 - Collaboration takes a blow, resulting in low productivity.